cnewman402/flippyweather-clock-testing/README.md

    - 🏠 Your Home Assistant version
    - 🌐 Browser and version
    - ❌ Any console error messages
-   - ⚙️ Your card configuration
+   - ⚙️ Your complete card configuration
-   - 🕐 Current time if related to night mode issues
+   - 📱 Screen size/dashboard layout if layout-related
+   - 🌤️ Weather entity details if weather-related

 ## 🙏 Credits

-- 📱 Inspired by the original HTC Flip Clock design
+- 📱 Inspired by classic flip clock designs
-- 🌤️ Weather data provided by the National Weather Service
+- 🌤️ Weather data from Home Assistant integrations
 - 🏠 Built for the Home Assistant community
-- 🤖 Developed with assistance from [Claude.ai](https://claude.ai) by Anthropic
+- 🤖 Developed with [Claude.ai](https://claude.ai) by Anthropic
-- 🎨 Weather animations inspired by modern web design trends
+- 🎨 Modern responsive design principles
+- 📐 Container query implementation for true responsive cards

 ---

-**Enjoy your new FlippyWeather Clock with dynamic animated backgrounds! 🌤️**
+**Enjoy your FlippyWeather Clock with complete customization control! 🌤️⏰✨**

+*Perfect for any dashboard layout - from single column mobile to triple column desktop!* 📱💻